Dracula II: The Acsension (2003)

 Meanwhile a powerful vampire slayer who once was a preacher named Father Uffizi (Jason Scott Lee) tries to hunt Dracula down and to try and put an end to him or anyone that was affected by him.

-There's a nice shot on an officer trembling and holding a gun towards Father Uffizi and stuttering his words to not move as well as a nice jumping action by a woman trying to attack him with great shots on their battles.
+Alot of this seemed to look like that this was going to be a good flick but then the story starts to slide in which there's a corny moment with an officer entering to track someone down and trembling and holding a gun towards Father Uffizi and stuttering his words to not move as well as a nice jumping action by a woman trying to attack him but there's great shots on their battles.

 Many spooky scene's with Elizabeth approaching Dracula to take blood samples from him and he talks coldly and smooth to her as she shows some frightened expressions which were impressive.